-The process of turning a course paper in to an acceptable M.A. paper is intensive and ongoing.
-Students need to plan for the time needed to conduct additional research and expect that their paper will undergo numerous revisions.
-Perhaps as many as three or four versions of the paper will be required before it is deemed acceptable.
-Childhood Studies faculty who will attend the oral hearing must receive the approved, final version of the M.A. paper no later than two weeks prior to the oral hearing.
+The process of developing and finalizing the M.A.
+Project is intensive and ongoing.
+Students need to plan for the time needed to conduct additional research and expect that their Project will undergo numerous revisions.
+Perhaps as many as three or four versions of the Project will be required before it is deemed acceptable.
+Childhood Studies faculty who will attend the oral hearing must receive the approved, final version of the M.A.
+Project no later than two weeks prior to the oral hearing.

-Therefore, it is important to begin the process of working on the M.A. paper and to secure an advisor well in advance of a desired graduation date.
+Therefore, it is important to begin the process of working on the M.A.
+Project and to secure an advisor well in advance of a desired graduation date.
 If an acceptable version of the M.A.

-paper is not submitted to and approved by the student's advisor by November 15 of the fall semester or April 10 of the spring semester, that student will not be able to schedule an oral examination and thus will not be approved for graduation for that term.
+Project is not submitted to and approved by the student's advisor by November 15 of the fall semester or April 10 of the spring semester, that student will not be able to schedule an oral examination and thus will not be approved for graduation for that term.

 Once a version acceptable to the advisor is completed, the student is approved for the oral examination.
-The Reading Committee for the M. A. paper defense is comprised of two faculty members, in addition to the Faculty Advisor.
+The Reading Committee for the M. A. Project defense is comprised of two faculty members, in addition to the Faculty Advisor.
 The student, in consultation with the Faculty Advisor, will select the Reading Committee members.

 Once the Reading Committee members have agreed to serve, the scheduling of the exam may proceed.
 The exam will be scheduled for one hour and will consist of a brief presentation.
-Faculty will then pose questions to the student about the submitted paper.
-At the conclusion of the exam, the faculty will determine if the oral exam and paper have satisfactorily met the standards of competence in Childhood Studies and will inform the student immediately of its decision.
+Faculty will then pose questions to the student about the submitted Project.
+At the conclusion of the exam, the faculty will determine if the oral exam and Project have satisfactorily met the standards of competence in Childhood Studies and will inform the student immediately of its decision.